kyma-incubator/local-kyma/README.md

 Use credentials to log into [Kyma Console](https://console.local.kyma.dev)

-If you wan to use `kubectl` to connect to the cluster, you have to first execute command `k3d kubeconfig merge kyma --switch-context`
+If you wan to use `kubectl` to connect to the cluster, you have to first execute command `k3d kubeconfig merge kyma --kubeconfig-switch-context`
 You can get the password for `admin@kyma.cx` in the future by running `kubectl get secret admin-user -n kyma-system -o jsonpath="{.data.password}" | base64 --decode`

 Your cluster is ready!